GOP report skewers Cummings over contempt push against Trump officials

 But in their report, GOP lawmakers shared testimony from three Trump administration officials, including senior Justice Department officials and senior Commerce Department counsel, saying they did not have any knowledge of Hofeller and did not communicate with him.

-Meanwhile, Cummings, on Tuesday afternoon, sent a letter to Jones seeking a transcribed interview with her related to the newly-discovered documents.
+Meanwhile, Cummings on Tuesday afternoon sent a letter to Jones seeking a transcribed interview with her related to the newly discovered documents.

 Republicans also pointed to Democrats' efforts to "tie former Attorney General Jeff Sessions, former White House advisor Steven Bannon, and other senior Trump Administration officials to the effort to add a citizenship question to the census."